hackoregon/getting-started/datascience/postgres_connection.md

-#Accessing the PostgeSQL DB on a virtual machine
+# Accessing the PostgeSQL DB on a virtual machine

-###This is a brief description of how to access the Postgres DB that's on your virtual machine(VM) inside Jupyter Notebook
+### This is a brief description of how to access the Postgres DB that's on your virtual machine(VM) inside Jupyter Notebook

-####First we need to create a new postgres user so we can connect to the DB server using this user in a Jupyter Notebook
+#### First we need to create a new postgres user so we can connect to the DB server using this user in a Jupyter Notebook

 1. From your home terminal ssh into the virtual machine by entering the command below
-  * ssh hack@localhost -p2222
+  * ssh vagrant@localhost -p2222
   * when prompted enter password: 'ORturkeyeggs'

 2. In VM terminal session switch to the postgres user using command below